 If you intend to bid at auction you must bring appropriate identification and register as a bidder.
 Someone may only bid on your behalf if they have a binding authority form signed by you.
 If the property fails to reach reserve, the highest bidder normally has first right of negotiation.

-Once your offer is accepted you will need to sign the sale contract and pay a 10% deposit.
-Until the property is settled the deposit will be held in trust in an interest bearing account, with the interest shared between you and the vendor.
+Once your offer is accepted you will need to sign the sale contract and pay a 10% deposit which will be held in trust until settlement.

 Once negotiations have been finalised, you will be required to sign the sale contract and pay a 10% deposit which will be held in trust until settlement.
 The vendor will sign their copy of the sale contract, and the solicitor/conveyancer or agent will 'exchange' the contracts.